Abdominal trauma: Liver

 The liver, the most vulnerable abdominal organ to all forms of injury because of its size and location (in the upper right quadrant of the abdomen), is injured in about five percent of all people admitted to a hospital for trauma.
 Liver injuries present a serious risk for shock because the liver tissue is delicate and has a large blood supply and capacity.
 The liver may be lacerated or contused, and a hematoma may develop.
 It may leak bile, usually without serious consequences.
 If severely injured, the liver may cause exsanguination (bleeding to death), requiring emergency surgery to stop the bleeding.

 Spleen

-Spleen is the most common cause of massive bleeding in blunt abdominal trauma to a solid organ.
-Spleen is the most commonly injured organ.
+The spleen is the most common cause of massive bleeding in blunt abdominal trauma to a solid organ.
+The spleen is the most commonly injured organ.
 A laceration of the spleen may be associated with hematoma.
 Because of the spleen's ability to bleed profusely, a ruptured spleen can be life-threatening, resulting in shock.
 However, unlike the liver, penetrating trauma to the spleen, pancreas and kidneys do not present as much of an immediate threat of shock unless they lacerate a major blood vessel supplying the organs, such as the renal artery.
 Fractures of the left lower ribs are associated with spleen lacerations in 20 percent of cases.